hisschemoller/single-line-3d-text/README.md

 ### [https://hisschemoller.github.io/single-line-3d-text/](https://hisschemoller.github.io/single-line-3d-text/)

 ## Minimal 3D text for Three.js
-I needed a simple text format for a 3D project, so that the text would use minimal resources and the processor could devote all it's power to smooth animation and steady timing.
+I needed a simple text format for a 3D project, where the text should use minimal resources and the processor could devote all it's power to smooth animation and steady timing.
 This code renders text in the simplest way possible, in 3D.
 Each character is just a few straight lines rendered with a `LineBasicMaterial`.

 ## Asteroids
 I found an interesting [summary of single-line fonts](http://www.imajeenyus.com/computer/20150110_single_line_fonts/index.shtml) by [Lindsay Robert Wilson](http://www.imajeenyus.com/about_me.shtml), which mentions the font used in Atari's 1979 [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) game.